Ultimate Quality Score Guide

 For brand terms, you should almost always have a 10.
 Some branded products may see 8s and 9s, but a 10 is often achievable.

-Please remember, your revenue matters more than your Quality Score.
-If you are getting great conversions from a word, even if it’s a Quality Score 4, that word is performing well for you.
+Please remember, your revenue matters more than your quality score.
+If you are getting great conversions from a keyword, even if it’s a quality score 4, that keyword is performing well for you.

 Trending Quality Score in Adalysis